Southwestern United States: College

 The Southwest is home to a rich tradition of college sports.
-The Pac-12 Conference has two teams in the region, the Arizona State Sun Devils and the University of Arizona Wildcats.
+The Big-12 Conference has two teams in the region, the Arizona State Sun Devils and the University of Arizona Wildcats.
 The Mountain West Conference also has two teams, the UNLV Rebels and the University of New Mexico Lobos.
 Conference USA is represented by the University of Texas at El Paso Miners.
 The Big Sky Conference has two teams: the Lumberjacks of Northern Arizona University in Flagstaff, Arizona, and the Southern Utah University Thunderbirds in Cedar City, Utah.
 The Western Athletic Conference also has two representatives, the New Mexico State University Aggies in Las Cruces, New Mexico, and the Grand Canyon University Antelopes in Phoenix.

 Las Vegas is becoming the nexus for NCAA league basketball tournaments.
 The Mountain West Conference, the Western Athletic Conference, the West Coast Conference, and the Pac-12 Conference all hold their conference basketball tournaments in Las Vegas.

-The Southwest is the site of six college football bowl games: the TicketCity Cactus Bowl, formerly known as the Insight Bowl, in Tempe; the Arizona Bowl in Tucson; the Fiesta Bowl, played at the University of Phoenix Stadium; the Las Vegas Bowl; the New Mexico Bowl in Albuquerque; and the Sun Bowl in El Paso, Texas.
+The Southwest is the site of six college football bowl games: the Rate Bowl, formerly known as the Cheez-it Bowl, in Phoenix; the Arizona Bowl in Tucson; the Fiesta Bowl, played at the University of Phoenix Stadium; the Las Vegas Bowl; the New Mexico Bowl in Albuquerque; and the Sun Bowl in El Paso, Texas.

 The erstwhile [20th century] Southwest Conference might seem to have been named after this region, but it had no teams from Arizona nor New Mexico.
 All but one of its teams were from schools in Texas.